davidbouckaert/ninjaJump/README.md

 # ninjaJump
-A take on the popular game doodle jump, made by my son and I.
+A take on the popular game doodle jump.